Spike8086/AC4C/README.md

 # AC4C
-The complete code of Improving Representational Ability in N4-acetylcytidine (AC4C) Dataset using ResVariant
+This Repository cotains the complete code of
+Improving Representational Ability in N4-acetylcytidine (AC4C) Dataset using ResVariant.